NoComplyDev/CRTAP/README.md

 - Regarding the re-encoding process used on u/BetterThanTofu’s archive: h.264 VTB CQ 63 was as lossless as I could go without adding (literally) months of processing time to my GPU.
 Visually the output is practically indistinguishable from the source.
 File sizes are slightly reduced on average.

 - The following paragraph only applies to any private tracker freaks out there: Some Log.txt files will show manual edits.
 Try not to immediately piss yourself at the thought.
-I updated the (TextEdit) with new log info after fixing/truncating errors, rather than wasting hours of my life reprocessing an entire batch.
+I updated the logs (TextEdit) with new info after fixing/truncating errors, rather than wasting hours of my life reprocessing an entire batch.
 If you don’t like this, please feel free to do it again yourself.

 - Regarding the Decode Integrity errors on Critical Role episodes S00E015 and S01E067; Non-monotonic DTS is a warning rather than an actual problem.
 All modern playback software will be able to handle it without issue.
 If you really want to fix these two episodes yourself, re-encode, but it really isn’t necessary.